Nested async/await in Rust: Desugaring and assembly

 Preparing a goto future

-The handling of the goto closure is covered in the article Rust async under the hood: goto closure.
+The article Rust async under the hood: goto closure covers the handling of the goto closure.

 Deep dive into the generated assembly

 We now understand the high-level flow of the async code.
-Let's take a look at the generated assembly code.
+Let's examine the generated assembly code.

 Input and output registers

-The code starts by saving the callee-saved registers and then moving the task context and closure environment to r14 and rbx, respectively.
+The code starts by saving the callee-saved registers and then moving the task context and closure environment to r14 and rbx.
 The state is then loaded from the closure environment, and a jump table is used to determine which block of code to execute based on the state.

 State machine code blocks